KDE/documentation-docs-kdenlive-org/user_interface/monitors/clip_monitor.rst

 |  1 Video Stream indicator
 |  2 Audio Stream indicator
 |  3 Clip Zone indicator
+|  4 List of last opened clips

+.. .. .. versionadded:: 24.02
+  Item 4 added

+.. rst-class:: clear-both

+Number 4: Hover with the mouse to the top and a list of last opened clips appears.
+You can select a clip which then show up in the clip monitor.

 For more details about the icons in the monitor toolbar refer to :ref:`this section <ui_elements-monitor_icons>` of the manual.

-.. rst-class:: clear-both

 .. _ui-monitors_clip_monitor_hamburger: